learning-unlimited/ESP-Website/docs/admin/themes.rst

 (appearance and navigation) of your site.
 Behind the scenes, the app is generating template overrides and CSS stylesheets based on your configuration.

-The themes app can be accessed at https://[yoursite].learningu.org/themes/.
+The themes app can be accessed at ``/themes/`` on your site.
 There are 3 steps:

 * Select a theme (/themes/select/)